27 West 67th Street: Organization of the cooperative association

 In the late 1880s, having grown frustrated with the studio arrangements that were available to him, Ranger took matters into his own hands.
 Having prepared detailed plans for a studio building, he sought a builder willing to carry out the project.
 Finding none, he assembled a small group of like-minded artist-investors to form a cooperative association.
 In 1898 the group discussed options and agreed to form a corporation whose stockholders would finance, construct, occupy, and manage a new studio apartment building.
 They arranged that the stock they purchased would be non-assessable, meaning the corporation could not put them under any further financial obligation, and they understood they would be jointly responsible for covering any losses the corporation might incur.
 After forming the corporation and funding it, they arranged a $160,000 mortgage from the Greenwich Savings Bank.
-These steps convinced a builder named William J. Taylor to agree to erect the building.
+These steps convinced builder William J. Taylor to agree to erect the building.
 Taylor and the corporation of artists selected D.M.B.
 Sturgis and B.H.
 Simonson as architects and work began early in 1901.

 Ranger became the corporation's president.
 The secretary was Louis Paul Dessar.
 Jules Turcas was treasurer.
 The directors were Childe Hassam, Frank DuMond, Charles Frederick Naegele, Robert Van Vorst Sewell, Sydney A. Smith, and Alan Butler Talcott.
 The name they chose for the corporation was the Sixty-seventh Street Studio Building Association of New York City.
 By the time the building opened in March 1903, another artist, Walter Russell, had purchased stock and joined the association.
 Among those who signed on as tenants when the building was under construction were the artists Robert Vonnoh and his wife Bessie Potter Vonnoh, and Charles Graham.

 The building had a mix of large and small studio apartments.
 Most of the large ones were intended for the cooperative investors and all the small ones were to be rented.
 The stockholders each paid rent to the corporation for the apartments they occupied.
 Based on a square foot computation, the rents were lower than were then charged in comparable fireproof buildings.
 The large studios rented at $2,000 per year.
 The small studios came in two configurations, the larger ones renting for $750 and the smaller ones for $600.
 Stockholders received dividends based on the total income of the property from apartment rentals less the corporation's outlays (mortgage payments, operating expenses, and money set aside as reserve).
 Shares of stock were apportioned according to the size of the apartment occupied, and each stockholder paid a portion of overall expenses.
 Stockholders were permitted to rent out their apartments if they wished.
 The corporation would assess the stockholders to make up shortfalls in years when there was a net loss if this were ever to happen.